wrcarpenter/Equity-Derivative-Models/README.md

 This repository implements lattice and Monte Carlo based models to price a variety of equity derivatives.
 Lattice methods refer specifically binomial and trinomial trees, which are most useful when considering American-style options.

-The folder labeled "Code" provides the raw program code for various pricing models, implemented in both Python and MATLAB.
-See the "Notebooks" folder for implementation and exhibition of all models.
+The folder labeled "Code" provides the raw program code for various pricing models, implemented in Python.

 ## Cox Ross Rubenstein (CRR) Model